thinkthoughts/openwave-readingpoint/readingpoint/results/007_m5_winding_seed_closure/README.md

 `|q| = 1.0 → sign distinguished`

-Result 007 now adds an important qualification.
+Result 007 adds an important qualification.

 The `q = ±0.25` seeds do not define closed apolar fields after one circuit.